 The following operation will require a voltmeter accurate to 1/10 (0.10) volt.
-Before performing the tests, be certain the following procedures are accomplished:
+Before performing the tests, be certain that the following procedures are accomplished:

-- Battery is fully-charged.
-Refer to Group 8A Battery for more information. - Fully engage the parking brake. - If the vehicle is equipped with an automatic transmission, place the gearshift selector lever in the Park position.
-If the vehicle is equipped with a manual transmission, place the gearshift selector lever in the Neutral position and fully depress the clutch pedal. - Unplug the Automatic ShutDown (ASD) relay to prevent a gasoline engine from starting.
+• Battery is fully-charged.
+Refer to Group 8A - Battery for more information.

+• Fully engage the parking brake.

+• Place the automatic transmission gearshift selector lever in the Park position.

+• Unplug the Automatic ShutDown (ASD) relay to prevent the engine from starting.
 The ASD relay is located in the Power Distribution Center (PDC).
 Refer to the PDC label for ASD relay identification and location.
-To prevent a diesel engine from starting, unplug the fuel shut off solenoid wire harness connector (Fig. 3).

-Fig. 3 Fuel Shut Off Solenoid Connector- Diesel Engine

-- (1) Connect the positive lead of the voltmeter to the battery negative terminal post.
-Connect the negative lead of the voltmeter to the battery negative cable clamp (Fig. 4).
+(1) Connect the positive lead of the voltmeter to the battery negative terminal post.
+Connect the negative lead of the voltmeter to the battery negative cable clamp (Fig. 2).
 Rotate and hold the ignition switch in the Start position.
 Observe the voltmeter.
-If voltage is detected, correct the poor contact between the cable clamp and the terminal post. - (2) Connect the positive lead of the voltmeter to the battery positive terminal post.
-Connect the negative lead of the voltmeter to the battery positive cable clamp (Fig. 5).
-Rotate and hold the ignition switch in the Start position.
-Observe the voltmeter.
-If voltage is detected, correct the poor contact between the cable clamp and the terminal post. - (3) Connect the voltmeter to measure between the battery positive terminal post and the starter solenoid battery terminal stud (Fig. 6).
-Rotate and hold the ignition switch in the Start position.
-Observe the voltmeter.
-If the reading is above 0.2 volt, clean and tighten the battery cable connection at the solenoid.
-Repeat the test.
-If the reading is still above 0.2 volt, replace the faulty battery positive cable.
+If voltage is detected, correct the poor contact between the cable clamp and the terminal post.

-Fig. 4 Test Battery Negative ConnectionResistance - Typical
+Fig. 2 Test Battery Negative Connection Resistance - Typical